 - You have been convicted of breaking an election law anywhere in Canada in the last five years.

-You must be on the Voters List to vote.
+To vote, you must be on the Voters List.

-It is a list of everyone who has the right to vote in Nunavut.
+This is Elections Nunavut’s list of everyone in Nunavut who can vote.
 It includes each voter’s name, mailing address, and municipal address (house and lot number).

 How Do We Use the Voters List?

 Elections Nunavut uses the Voters List to help us make sure no one votes twice.
 It is also used to mail out Voter Information Cards before an election.
 These tell you where and when you can vote in your community.

 The Voters List is used only for elections activities.
 It is not used for jury duty or any other purpose.